You are here

 b.
 If a protocol is terminated without subject enrollment, IRB records are maintained for at least three (3) years after termination.

 c.
-If an IRB performs functions on behalf of a "covered entity" (such as the University of Michigan Hospitals and Health Centers) related to HIPAA and research, those records must be retained for at least seven (7) years, either by the IRB or by the covered entity; and
+If an IRB performs functions on behalf of a "covered entity" (such as Michigan Medicine) related to HIPAA and research, those records must be retained for at least seven (7) years, either by the IRB or by the covered entity; and

 d.
 Administrative units responsible for IRB operations may impose longer retention and specific destruction standards.